2021 Summer Registration for Driver Education

-Please contact the driver education coordinator at Middle Creek High School, Thomas Hunter at firstname.lastname@example.org or (919) 773-3838 ext 21892 if you have any questions or concerns that this website cannot answer.
+Please contact the driver education coordinator at Middle Creek High School, Thomas Hunter at email@example.com or (919) 773-3838 ext.
+21892 if you have any questions or concerns that this website cannot answer.
 See below for payment information.

 Wake County public, private and home school students must be at least 14 years, 6 months old to take a Driver Education class.
 Students are required to complete 30 hours in the driver education classroom and 6 hours behind the wheel and 6 hours of observation instruction.
 Driver education classes are scheduled after school throughout the school year, and during the summer.
 Behind the wheel driving is conducted after school between 2:30 pm and 8:30 pm, and from 6:30 am until 8:30 pm on Saturdays and (Sundays as approved), during the summer and any other time students are out of school.
 Students are contacted to do their BTW (behind the wheel) driving training by age, oldest called first, after completing the classroom phase of driver education.
 Upon completion of Driver Education, students will receive a Driver Education Certificate.
 Wake County Public School System will provide the Driver Education Program at a cost of $65.

-To be eligible for class, you must be 14 years and 6 months old on or before the day the class starts!
+To be eligible for the class, you must be 14 years and 6 months old on or before the day the class starts!

-Beginning in fall of 2011 a registration fee is required to take driver education in the Wake County School System which is currently $65.
+A registration fee is required to take driver education in the Wake County School System which is currently $65.

 Online payment is the preferred method of payment and the easiest payment process.

 Go online at http://jordandriving.com and pay by credit card or gift card.